 - Employee agreement to maintain a safe work environment.

 - Relevant attestations regarding key policy considerations.

 Employees and managers must sign and comply with the requirements of the telework agreement.
-The telework agreement may be terminated by the department at any time with seven calendar days’ notice, unless it is for alleged misconduct or an emergency, in which case, it may be terminated immediately.
+The telework agreement may be terminated by the department at any time with thirty calendar days’ notice, unless it is for alleged misconduct or an emergency, in which case, it may be terminated immediately.
 Changes to telework agreements for remote workers last as long as the employment relationship itself.

 Telework agreements are meant to be responsive to the changing needs of the workplace, and should be reviewed and updated both as needs change and, at a minimum, annually.

 Telework-related policies and practices

 The employee must establish an appropriate and safe work environment consistent with the guidelines outlined in the telework agreement.
 Teleworkers are expected to ensure that the expectations for information security are met and that University property is secured.
 The University assumes no responsibility for the teleworker’s expenses related to internet service, heating, electricity, water, security, insurance, and usage of personal residence.

 Ensuring equipment decisions demonstrate consistency and equity within a unit is essential for the success of telework arrangements.
 The employee and unit shall work together to determine whether the unit will issue an employee the equipment necessary to perform the job, or if an employee already has the required equipment, the unit may agree that the employee will use their own equipment.
 Telework arrangements will not typically result in the duplication of office equipment.
 Generally, the University will be responsible for the service and maintenance of University-owned equipment and an individual teleworker will be responsible for the service and maintenance of their own equipment.
 Units must maintain an inventory of University owned equipment used for telework and ensure it is returned at the end of the teleworking arrangement.

 Work schedules and timekeeping